thisispurefm/tech-docs/docs/tech-team/startup-shutdown/startup.md

 1. Turn the monitors up until they are audible
 1. Turn on the Wholer
   - If the screen flickers or does not turn on at all, try turning it off and on again.
 This is a known issue
+1. Confirm that Libretime is working & playing out correctly.
-1. Press the play button in PlayIt
+2. Press the play button in PlayIt
-1. Turn on the channel strip for PC 1, you should hear PlayIt coming from the monitors
+3. Turn on the channel strip for PC 1, you should hear PlayIt coming from the monitors
-1. Check the Wholer's input is set to Channel 2, use the input button to cycle if not
+4. Check the Wholer's input is set to Channel 2, use the input button to cycle if not
-1. Check that the levels are coming through on the Wholer
+5. Check that the levels are coming through on the Wholer
-1. Unmute channel `1/2` on the mixer in the server rack
+6. Unmute channel `1/2` on the mixer in the server rack
-1. Check that audio is coming through using the beige Wholer in the server rack (move the muting switch to the none position)
+7. Check that audio is coming through using the beige Wholer in the server rack (move the muting switch to the none position)
 1. Listen to the web player to check that the stream is working